davidvv2/property-service/internal/properties/README.md

 ## Contributing

 Contributions to this module should follow Domain-Driven Design practices and aim to maintain a clear separation between business logic, infrastructure, and presentation layers.
-Please ensure that new functionality is accompanied by corresponding tests.